State Visit from Italy to the Netherlands

-The State Visit ended on October 25 at the Noordeinde Palace where the national anthems of Italy and the Netherlands were played at the presence of Queen Beatrix, President Napolitano and Mrs Napolitano.Filed under Dutch Royals
+The State Visit ended on October 25 at the Noordeinde Palace where the national anthems of Italy and the Netherlands were played at the presence of Queen Beatrix, President Napolitano and Mrs Napolitano.Filed under The Netherlands

-Tagged Italy, King Willem-Alexander, Prime Minister Rutte, Princess Beatrix, Princess Margriet, Prof. Pieter van Vollenhoven, State Visit.
+Tagged Italy, King Willem-Alexander of The Netherlands, Prime Minister Rutte of the Netherlands, Princess Beatrix of the Netherlands, Princess Margriet of the Netherlands, Prof. Pieter van Vollenhoven, State Visit.